carlosperate/awesome-microbit/README.md

 ### Other Languages
 - [Touch Develop](https://www.microbit.co.uk/create-code#touchdevelopEditor) - A flexible, text-based programming language with an interactive visual component.
-- [Espruino JavaScript](http://www.espruino.com/MicroBit) - A JavaScript interpreter for microcontrollers.
-It also offers a WebIDE for written code and blocks.
 - [Rust on BBC micro:bit](https://github.com/SimonSapin/rust-on-bbc-microbit) - Describes the experience and steps of compiling Rust code for the micro:bit with and without interaction with the runtime DAL.
 - [Microsoft Blocks](https://www.microbit.co.uk/app/#create:xczaux) - A Block interface that produces Touch Develop code.
-- [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - A graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).
 - [Scratch for BBC micro:bit](http://www.picaxe.com/BBC-microbit) - Using micro:bit with Scratch / S2Bot as a bluetooth 'games controller' (needs specific BLED112 Bluetooth dongle).
 - [node-bbc-microbit](https://github.com/sandeepmistry/node-bbc-microbit) - Control a micro:bit from Node.js using BLE.